 Non-Differentiable Functions in Machine Learning

-That an undefined derivative gives issues with gradient descent might be expected, but is actually something that deep learning frameworks like pytorch can often automatically handle using subgradients.
-A more significant issue is that functions like this easily generate unpleasant loss functions.
-For example, even something innocent like $f(x) = |x-a| + |x-b|$, which is $L1$ loss for two datapoints in one dimension, doesn’t have a unique minimum, but is minimal over a contiguous subset $x_{min} \in [a,b]$.
-Minimizing this using a standard gradient descent framework can give wildly varying values of $x$ each time you train for the exact same training data.
-For a large number of points, the chances of perfect flatness are lower, but compared to e.g. the least square differences, the curvature near the minimum is so flat that training may still be unstable.
-Adding to that, the 1D example is generous: in higher dimensions intuition fails fast, and instead of a minimum, the flat region could be a plateau that training gets stuck on.
-In practice it won’t be clear whether the problem is with the model or whether the data is just too noisy.
+An potentially troublesome example example for that comes up with small models is L1 (absolute error) loss, which is useful for its robustness but doesn’t have a unique solution like L2 (squared error) loss.
+To illustrate, consider $f(x) = |x-a| + |x-b|$, which is $L1$ loss for two datapoints in one dimension.
+The expression doesn’t have a unique minimum, but is minimal over a contiguous subset $x_{min} \in [a,b]$.
+Minimizing this using a standard gradient descent framework can give different values of $x$ with each training.
+A larger number of points makes perfect flatness unlikely, but compared to e.g. the least square differences, the curvature near the minimum flatter and give less stable results.
+As usual, the 1D example is generous: in higher dimensions intuition fails fast.
+In practice it won’t be clear if convergence problems have to do with the model or whether the data is just too noisy.

 flat_loss_functions Top: 1-Dimensional L1 loss for two points $a=0.25$ and $b=0.75$.
 Bottom: 1-Dimensional L1 (absolute value) and L2 (least squares) loss for a large number of points sampled from a uniform distribution $x_i\sim\mathbb{U}(0,1)$.

-The point of this post is to sideline all those deeper discussions.
-The non-differentiable functions that come up in practice may have smooth approximations that can be gradually sharpened to approach the exact case.
+The point of this post is to sidestep all those deeper discussions.
+The non-differentiable functions that come up in practice often have smooth approximations that can be gradually sharpened to approach the exact case.
 An approximate model will usually be equivalent to the exact case for the purpose of fitting data, and it is possible to build intuition by observing the behavior of the model as the discontinuity is removed and replaced.
 In a case like the introductory example with $L1$ (absolute value) loss, the approximation can re-introduce a little bit of curvative into the loss function that stabilizes the model.
 As a considerable bonus, removing the non-differentiable point allows for the use of efficient second-order optimization methods like Newton’s method (some software handles this even so, but that is another story).

 Below are some approximations of common non-differentiable elements, roughly in the order in which I find them useful.
 Approximations, in general, are not unique, and other functions can be found that may be more suitable.